-- 1) Students who are designated to receive housing from McCall College are considered "residential students." - 2) McCall College housing is any housing unit provided by McCall College for the purpose of residing during the student's attendance of a McCall College program. - 3) Residential Students remain under the policies and procedures of McCall College while living in McCall College residences. - 4) The McCall College Student Handbook applies to all Residential Students while they are living in McCall College housing. - 5) Residential Students must also abide by any guidelines sent forth by the owner of the residential housing.
-Students as tenants in the State of Idaho will receive all rights and privileges afforded to tenants in the State of Idaho. - 6) McCall College housing is contracted for each semester.
+- 1) Students who are designated to receive housing from McCall College are considered "residential students." - 2) McCall College housing is any housing unit arranged by McCall College for the purpose of residing during the student's attendance of a McCall College program. - 3) Residential Students remain under the policies and procedures of McCall College while living in McCall College residences. - 4) The McCall College Student Handbook applies to all Residential Students while they are living in McCall College housing. - 5) Residential Students must also abide by any guidelines sent forth by the owner of the residential housing.
+Students as tenants in the State of Idaho will receive all rights and privileges afforded to tenants in the State of Idaho.

+- 6) McCall College housing is contracted for each semester.
 Students must be prepared to arrive in a designated residence no earlier than the start of Student Residence.
-A Residential

-Student must leave any McCall College housing within 48 hours after the End of the Semester.
-Refer to the McCall College Calendar for specific dates.

-7) For questions or concerns, the Director of Student Affairs or person designated by the President will assist in directing the student to the correct policy.
+A Residential Student must leave any arranged housing within 48 hours after the End of the Semester.
+Refer to the McCall College Calendar for specific dates. - 7) For questions or concerns, the Director of Student Affairs or person designated by the President will assist in directing the student to the correct policy.